-How To Design Perfect Product Labels [For Beginners]
+How To Design Perfect Product Labels [6 Steps For Beginners]

 Why do some products seem to jump out at you while others grow old on the shelf?
 A well-designed label can have a profound influence on the success of your product.
-With consumers making split-second decisions based on looks alone, it can be difficult for your product to steal the spotlight.
+With consumers making split-second decisions based on looks alone (1/3 of our purchasing decisions are based solely on the product's packaging), it can be difficult for your product to steal the spotlight.

 - What are similar brands doing in the space?

 - What do they dislike about competitors' packaging/marketing?

 2. Choose A Label Size

 How do you know how much packaging your product needs?
 We offer more than 300 label sizes to give you the utmost flexibility when it comes to packaging your product.